-Q-If a flight is cancelled 2-3 days out, should it be flagged as a cancellation or as a deletion?

-A - The flight should be cancelled by setting OperationalStatus to "DX".
-Deletions should only be used to remove a flight which was sent in error.

-Q - Are "through flights" specified using the Associated Flight Leg field?

-A - Yes, the AssociatedFlightLegSchedule is used to identify onward flight legs which have the same flight number.
+- Q If a flight is cancelled 2-3 days out, should it be flagged as a cancellation or as a deletion? - A The flight should be cancelled by setting OperationalStatus to "DX".
+Deletions should only be used to remove a flight which was sent in error. - Q Are "through flights" specified using the Associated Flight Leg field? - A Yes, the AssociatedFlightLegSchedule is used to identify onward flight legs which have the same flight number.
 A FIDS system would use AssociatedFlightLegSchedule to find the ports of call and final destination or origin of a flight.
-See Appendix H of this Guide.

-$Q-Codeset\ 2005\ includes\ codes\ such\ as\ "EB"\ for\ estimated\ on\ block\ time,\ but\ the\ schema\ specifies\ two\ attributes\ to\ describe\ the\ time\ value\ supplied\ in\ OperationTime,\ how\ should\ the\ attributes\ be\ populated?$

-A - The latest version of the schema uses two attributes.
+See Appendix H of this Guide. - Q Codeset 2005 includes codes such as "EB" for estimated on block time, but the schema specifies two attributes to describe the time value supplied in OperationTime, how should the attributes be populated? - A The latest version of the schema uses two attributes.
 One to determine what the event is and the other to determine if the time is an actual time or is estimated, scheduled etc. So to specify the estimated on blocks time, the OperationQualifier attribute should be set to "ONB", and the TimeType attribute set to "EST".
 Earlier versions of the schema (prior to 12.1) did not have a TimeType attribute, so codes describing both aspects had to be used.
-Only when working with AIDX versions earlier than 12.1 should the "EB" and similar codes be used.

-Q - Are flight times specified in local time or Zulu (UTC) time?

-A - Times are always specified in UTC in AIDX, and a "Z" appended to the time value, e.g. "2012-04-13T13:32:50Z"

-Q-Most of the fields in the LegData element are optional.
-Surely some of these should be mandatory?

-A - The schema is designed to operate with many different types of system, which will have different requirements for mandatory data items.
+Only when working with AIDX versions earlier than 12.1 should the "EB" and similar codes be used. - Q Are flight times specified in local time or Zulu (UTC) time? - A Times are always specified in UTC in AIDX, and a "Z" appended to the time value, e.g. "2012-04-13T13:32:50Z" - $Q-Most\ of\ the\ fields\ in\ the\ LegData\ element\ are\ optional.$ Surely some of these should be mandatory? - A The schema is designed to operate with many different types of system, which will have different requirements for mandatory data items.
 The bilateral interface agreement between the interfacing parties should identify any data items which are mandatory.
-Typically, some data items will be mandatory when data for a flight is sent for the first time, but may not be mandatory for subsequent update messages.

-Q - For codeshare flights, are separate messages sent for each codeshare?

-A - No, all data for a flight leg, including any codeshares, are sent in the same LegData element.

-Q-I want to set passenger counts separately for business class, first class and economy passengers, but the qualifier attribute associated with the PaxCount data element is populated from codeset 6353 which doesn't have codes for economy, business etc, How do I specify the cabin class associated with the given pax count?

-A - The CabinClass data element has a Class attribute populated from codeset 9873.
+Typically, some data items will be mandatory when data for a flight is sent for the first time, but may not be mandatory for subsequent update messages. - Q For codeshare flights, are separate messages sent for each codeshare? - A No, all data for a flight leg, including any codeshares, are sent in the same LegData element. - Q-I want to set passenger counts separately for business class, first class and economy passengers, but the qualifier attribute associated with the PaxCount data element is populated from codeset 6353 which doesn't have codes for economy, business etc, How do I specify the cabin class associated with the given pax count? - A The CabinClass data element has a Class attribute populated from codeset 9873.
 This is where the cabin class should be specified.
-The DestinationType attribute on PaxCount can be used to specify transit, transfer, local passengers etc. - either on a per cabin class basis, or overall by setting the Class attribute to "7" (meaning "all classes").
-It is recommended that the Qualifier attribute on PaxCount is set to "70A" (meaning "total").
+The DestinationType attribute on PaxCount can be used to specify transit, transfer, local passengers etc. either on a per cabin class basis, or overall by setting the Class attribute to "7" (meaning "all classes").
+It is recommended that when a flight is diverted?

+the Qualifier attribute on PaxCount is set to "70A" (meaning "total").
 For example, to specify 25 business class passengers:

-<CabinClass Class="2">

-<PaxCount Qualifier="70A">25</PaxCount>

-</CabinClass>

-And to specify 42 transfer passengers across all classes:

-<CabinClass Class="7">
+</CabinClass> Q - I am filtering messages for flights which have either ArrivalAirport or DepartureAirport set to my airport.
+Flights which were originally landing elsewhere but have been diverted to my airport are being blocked by the filter.
+Should the ArrivalAirport for a flight be amended